wp-plugins/my-content-glossary/readme.txt

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 == Changelog ==

+= 1.3.5 =

+* Bug fix: PHP Notice if no terms defined
+* Bug fix: in_array in strict mode to prevent 0 from being identified as having terms.
+* Added class 'mcm-glossary' to inserted definition links
+* Shortcode attribute: [alphabet inactive='false'] to remove letters with no related terms.
+* Updated copyright, requires and tested to values

 = 1.3.4 =